 With the recent introduction of a managed and elastic version of Kubernetes in AWS in June 2018, this integration allows for a more coupled experience when auto-scaling infrastructure and container orchestration efforts.

-One of the recent clients of ClearScale, an AWS Premier Consulting Partner, needed to build out a more robust and scalable solution for their service.
+One of the recent clients of ClearScale needed to build out a more robust and scalable solution for their service.
 The client was already an AWS customer and had deployed their product on AWS Elastic Beanstalk.
-Unfortunately, that implementation was causing issues with not only their inability to scale up their solution quickly to meet the increasing demands from their customer base, but they struggled to find a way to quickly release updates.
+Unfortunately, that implementation was causing issues not only with their inability to scale up their solution quickly to meet the increasing demands from their customer base, but they struggled to find a way to quickly release updates.

 With increased demand year over year for their solution, the long deployment times were impacting their ability to deliver.
 They knew they needed to implement a containerized solution and approached ClearScale to see how they could execute this vision and adopt a more streamlined Continuous Integration/Continuous Deployment (CI/CD) model and allow them to realize a Blue/Green deployment model.